 As part of the development of the 2015 Plan, after analysis and review of comments from stakeholders and additional consideration (including coordination, where possible, with the SPV procurement plan), the IPA settled on a distributed generation procurement model for the fall 2015 procurement.
 This model was based on the Agency's traditional procurement process involving the block procurement of renewable energy credits with competitive bids selected on the basis of price.
-As the Agency is proposing a distributed generation procurement, and not simply a solar photovoltaic REC procurement,
+As the Agency is proposing a distributed generation procurement to meet statutory DG targets, and not simply a solar photovoltaic REC procurement, the Agency also believes that this model left it best able to accommodate RECs from generating technologies beyond solar photovoltaics.

 261 See 20 ILCS 3855/1-75(c)(5).

 262 See id.

+263 Id.